I just paid the last bill off my credit in May of this year. If there is nothing else for me to pay how does my credit score increase?

 Congratulations!
 It is a great feeling to be totally out of debt.

 Paying off your bills is a very important step in restoring your creditworthiness and your credit scores, but it is only the first step.
 If you stop using credit now, you are essentially freezing your credit history where it stands.
 To help your credit scores increase you need to start adding positive, current activity.

 However, if you know you can’t handle the temptation of overspending, it is better to have low credit scores than to build up debt again.
 You have to be in control.

-If you have that control and access to a credit card, the best way to add positive points is to use your credit card for some routine expenses such as gasoline or groceries and pay the full amount each month.
-You are demonstrating that you can use credit without overspending and without taking on debt.
+If you have that control and access to a credit card, the best way to add positive points is to use your credit card for some routine expenses such as gasoline or groceries and pay the full amount on time each month.
+You will be demonstrating that you can use credit without overspending and without taking on debt.

 Delinquencies or other negative information will have less impact is it slips further into the past and is eventually deleted, and your positive payment history will grow over time, leading to a renewed credit history and strong credit scores.